daytonn/architecture-js/README.md

 <a id="sprockets"></a>
 ## Sprockets
-ArchitectureJS uses the Sprockets javascript compiler under the hood to allow you to create a file system architecture that corresponds to your application architecture.
+ArchitectureJS uses Sprockets under the hood to enable using a file system layout that corresponds to your javascript architecture.
 This is the heart of the ArchitectureJS system.
-In addition to concatenating scripts together with special comments, Sprockets can also include stylesheet and image assets required by script files.
+In addition to concatenating scripts, Sprockets can also include stylesheet and image assets used by scripts.
 It has a basic syntax using javascript comments, gracefully enhancing plain old vanilla javascript.

 Sprockets takes any number of source files and preprocesses them line-by-line in order to build a single concatenation.
 Specially formatted lines act as directives to the Sprockets preprocessor, telling it to require the contents of another file or library first or to provide a set of asset files to the document root.
 Sprockets attempts to fulfill required dependencies by searching a set of directories called the load path.